jwsmith24/aviation-spring-project/journal.md

 create an airframe with that pilot id.
 Based on a tip from Curt, found out that you can add the cascade parameter to the annotation so that JPA/hibernate will automatically create a new pilot too from one request.
-By using `CascadeType.PERSIST`, it limits cascading exclusively to create operations to avoid unwanted deletes (deleting an aircraft shouldn't delete all of the pilots who fly it)
+By using `CascadeType.PERSIST`, it limits cascading exclusively to create operations to avoid unwanted deletes (deleting an aircraft shouldn't delete all the pilots who fly it)

-# TDD Flight Hour Ranking w/ Posgres Views and Java Records
+# TDD Flight Hour Ranking w/ Postgres Views and Java Records

 Extended the aviation app further for a basic user story: "As a pilot, I want to be able to see how I rank against my peers in total flight hours."